Thursday, February 20, 2025

-I’ve been playing PUBG since COVID started (~2 years).
-Back then PUBG PC gave my rig lots of problems so I had to buy a gaming rig.
+I’ve been playing Player’s Unknown Battleground since 2020.
+Back then, PUBG PC gave my rig a ton of problems, so I had to bite the bullet and get a gaming setup.

-You’ve probably found this the hard way too and expected PUBG PC to run just as smooth as PUBG Mobile on that laptop you use for work.
+You’ve probably learned this the hard way too—expecting PUBG PC to run just as smoothly as PUBG Mobile on that work laptop you’ve been using.

 The good news is…

-We’ll talk about that as we go on but first let’s talk about what the best laptop for PUBG should look like and the kind of specs you should be after.
+We’ll get into those details as we go, but first, let’s talk about what the best laptop for PUBG should actually look like and which specs you should be after.

 Best Laptop or PC Specs For PUBG

-Now the following statements are based on benchmarks used on several laptops, some of them recorded on my youtube channel but most of them taken from PUBG forums, NVIDIA Forums, Reddit and other youtube channels.
+Now the following hardware recommendations as well as the results in the table above are based on benchmarks used on several laptops, some of them recorded on my youtube channel but most of them taken from PUBG forums, NVIDIA Forums, Reddit and other youtube channels.

-Remember: the goal here is to have stable and consistent framerates throughout a match not necessarily super high framerates
+The goal here is to have stable and consistent framerates throughout a match not necessarily super high framerates.

-Any frame dips in the same area means there’s something wrong(lobbie,open field,outskirts) and you should either lower settings or do a few tweaks as outlined in the other post.
+Any frame dips in the same area means there’s something wrong(lobbie,open field,outskirts) and you should either lower settings or do a few tweaks as outlined here.

 GPU

-This game is more GPU(graphics card) demanding than anything I’ve seen.
-The official site lists a 2GB vRAM GPU as the bare minimum and you should be after that because integrated GPUs will barely make it to 40fps on very low settings.
+The official site lists a 2GB vRAM GPU as the bare minimum and that’s accurate.
+Anything less will cause a GPU bottleneck and barely make it to 40fps on very low settings.

 These are entry levels GPUs yet the game can run on Medium settings w/ ~55fps.

-Both easily output +60fps on High Settings and the latter, through a few tweaks, might output ~60 on Ultra.
++60fps on High Settings and the last two, through a few tweaks, might output ~60 on Ultra.

 **Due to laptops GPUs having different CPUs & different thermals, benchmarks will be different.